chenminjing1984/Pick-Pack-improvement-analystics/README.md

 •	Extracted useful columns and rows from large scales of datasets and cleaned data using Python Pandas library.

-•	Applied concat function to combine different datasets and group by products picked for each station.
+•	Applied concat function to combine different datasets, group products by station and analyzed the overall allocation.

 •	Developed location shuffle algorithm to find the optimal solution most quickly.